T. M. Jambulingam Mudaliar: Foundation of Neyveli Lignite Corporation

 The Kamaraj-led state government set up the Neyveli Lignite Corporation Limited without the help of the central government as the land required for the company was donated by Jambulingam Mudaliar.
 The 620 acres of land donated by Jambulingam Mudaliar to Neyveli Lignite Corporation (NLC) is worth Rs 2,500 crore today.

-Today, 90 percent of South India's electricity needs are generated by thermal power plants.
+Today, 90 percent of South India's electricity needs is generated by thermal power plants.
 All the brown coal required for these South Indian thermal power plants is sourced from the Neyveli lignite Corporation.

 The Neyveli lignite Corporation and Thermal Power Station employ 50,000 workers.
 The company has a turnover of several lakh crores of rupees.

 Honors

 Jambulingam Mudaliar had a great zeal for the spread of literacy among rural population.
 He occupied many important government posts.
 To honour his services, the British Government conferred Rao Bahadur Award to Shri Jambilingam Mudaliar in June 1934.

 The Neyveli residence has a full-length statue and a road named after him in his honor.
 Nellikuppam Park, built on the land donated by him, is known as Jambulingam Park.
 The "Nellikuppam Naduveerappattu" road built with his material help is called Jambulingam Road.

 There was a debate in the Indian Parliament in 2017 that the government did not pay due respect to Jambulinga Mudaliar & family who donated assets worth Rs 2,000 crore to the government.